Must Know New Pet Owner Information

 Not only do we want to meet your furry family member, but it’s also important that they get to know us too!
 During an examination, we spend the time getting to know you, your pet and their lifestyle.
 In addition, we will complete a head to tail assessment to ensure your pet is healthy.
 This is also a great time to ask us any questions you may have.

 Puppy Vaccinations and Kitten Vaccinations (Week 8, Week 12, Week 16)

 Getting your pet started on a proper vaccination program early will help keep them healthy for life.
-As the immunity their mother provided them starts to wane, it is important to time the vaccines properly so their own immune system is prepared to protect them from exposure to diseases.
+As the immunity that their mother provided them starts to wane, it is important to time the vaccines properly so their own immune system is prepared to protect them from exposure to diseases.

 Dog Vaccinations and Cat Vaccinations (Every 1-3 Years)

 Vaccines help protect against common infectious diseases seen in cats and dogs.
 They stimulate the body’s immune system to attack and ‘remember’ the infectious organism so your pet can fight against the infection again in the future (if necessary).
-Without vaccines, many cats will become seriously ill due to a virus in their body that they are unable to fight off on their own effectively.
+Without vaccines, many pets will become seriously ill due to a virus in their body that they are unable to fight off on their own effectively.
 The use of vaccines has prevented death and diseases in millions of pets.
 Vaccines also protect people from diseases, such as rabies, that can be transmitted from pets to humans.

 Dog Deworming and Cat Deworming (Week 2 up to 6 months)